Emma Colyer - Architectural Conservation MSc

 The MSc in Architectural Conservation is a taught course aimed at professionals and academics world-wide with an interest in architectural heritage including architects, engineers, archaeologists, art historians, geographers and surveyors.

-A first or 2.1 in architecture or a related discipline (eg, engineering, surveying, planning, geography, archaeology, art history, heritage management).
+A second class honours degree (2.2 or above) in architecture or a related discipline (eg, engineering, surveying, planning, geography, archaeology, art history, heritage management).
 Applicants may be required to attend an interview or to submit a portfolio showing aptitude for the subject and appropriate ability.

 Applicants who are unable to attend an interview will be asked to send a portfolio or sample of their written work.